Student-centric advice and objective recommendations

 3. Get stellar recommendations

-Most colleges ask for 2-3 letters of recommendation to gain additional insight into your character and work ethic.
-Whether they’re teachers, counselors, or coaches, your recommenders can speak to your strengths and even help provide some context regarding your low GPA.
 For instance, maybe you’ve had a teacher who witnessed your academic growth and knows how hard you worked to improve your grades.
 A good word from someone like this can go a long way in boosting your application.
 When requesting recommendations from teachers, it’s best to ask the ones you had during your junior or senior year.

 4. Write strong essays

-You’re much more than your GPA, and your college entrance essay is a great opportunity to demonstrate that.
-Here’s your chance to show admissions officers who you really are and why you’d be a great fit at their school.
 When brainstorming ideas, think back to the most important experiences you’ve had in your life and how you could shape them into a meaningful essay.
 By writing a strong and impactful essay, you can greatly increase your chances of admission.

-We’ve got a great wealth of resources to help you write the best essay possible.
-You can check out our guides to write an essay about yourself, how to write a 250 word essay, and a 500 word essay.
 And to kick you off, here’s our guide on how to start a scholarship essay, which can also be useful for admissions essays!
+We even have a supplemental essay guide for specific colleges.
 You can also check out our behind-the-scenes guide to the admissions process that shows you how your application will be evaluated.

-Related: How to answer the 2021-2022 Common App essay prompts
+Related: How to answer the Common App essay prompts

 5. Consider alternative paths to college

-Getting an official acceptance from a four-year college isn’t the only path to higher education.
+Getting an acceptance from a four-year college isn’t the only path to higher education.
 Some colleges offer conditional admission, where students take remedial courses and participate in college-readiness programs.
 Upon successful completion of these classes, students continue on with their education.

-You can also try applying to a branch campus of one of the colleges you’d like to attend.
-These branch schools typically have lower academic requirements than flagship campuses, meaning admission isn’t quite as difficult.
+You can also try applying to a branch campus of one of the colleges you’d like to attend or look into trade school.
+Branch schools typically have lower academic requirements than flagship campuses, meaning admission isn’t quite as difficult.
 If you get accepted and establish a strong GPA, you can then transfer to the main college.
-The bottom line is that there’s many paths to college, and they don’t all require an incredibly high GPA.

 Related: Top reasons to attend a community college